brace9/CISC486/README.md

 **AI FSM:**

-* Idle
+* Idle  (Wait for a player to walk into its path)
-* Attack (use held item to attack nearby player)
-* Launch (use specific movement-based items to launch towards player)
+* Launch/Attack (use specific items to launch towards/attack player, etc)
 * Target (target and pathfind towards nearby player)

 ## **Scripted Events**